Alice3105/COMP216FinalProj/Final Project/README.md

 # Smart Home IoT System

 This project implements an end-to-end IoT solution using MQTT protocol for a smart home temperature monitoring system.
-The system consists of publishers that send temperature data and subscribers that receive and visualize the data.
-The system also includes a broker, publishers, and subscribers.
-About the process, the publisher sends data to the broker and the subscriber receives the data from the broker.
+The system consists of publishers that send temperature data and subscribers that receive and visualize the data (like people in a house that as subscribers want to know the temperature from different locations (publishers)).
+Therefore, the system includes a broker, publishers, and subscribers.
+In summary, about the process, the publisher sends data to the broker and the subscriber receives the data from the broker.
 The subscriber can also visualize the data in a chart.
 The publisher is a GUI-based publisher that allows the user to manually generate data or automatically generate data.
 The subscriber is a GUI-based subscriber that allows the user to visualize the data.
-The system also includes a GUI for the publishers and subscribers.

 ## Components